tros01/datacamp/readme.md

 | ---- | ---- | ----------- | -------------- | ------------- |------------------ |
 | | | | | | |

-Uncurated notes and solutions are contained in the [course solutions folder](https://github.com/tros01/datacamp/tree/main/solutions).
+Uncurated notes and and unedited solutions are contained in the [course solutions folder](https://github.com/tros01/datacamp/tree/main/solutions).